Ocanath/dartt_bootloader/README.md

 Attempted writes to illegal memory-mapped regions can result in a hardfault.
 There is no explicit protection from hardfaults in this protocol - it is the implementer's responsibility to ensure hardfaults result in a reset for proper bootloader recovery.

-**TODO:** - Writes on target likely have an MTU/write size alignment which we'll likely want to load as an attribute.
-Investigate

 ### Erasure

 Erasure works differently.
 The page attributes must be read from `.page_size`.
 The flashing tool must set `.erase_page` and `.erase_num_pages` before running the deferred erase operation via `ERASE_PAGES`.
 This calls a stub which must be implemented on each specific target.